-Well-water is an abundant source of water but you still should take a step back in using it straight from the source in your betta fish aquarium.
+Well water is an abundant source of water but you still should take a step back in using it straight from the source in your betta fish tank.

 But natural water doesn’t always mean that it’s perfectly safe for a betta.

 If it turns out to have harmful substances, you need to treat the water before you use it.
-But if it’s clean, then you’ll have plentiful water that you can use for all your betta’s needs.
+But if it’s clean, then you’ll have plentiful water that you can use for your bettas.

 While it’s so much easier to pour tap water into your fish tank, it’s not recommended, especially if you don’t know the substance your tap water contains.

-Tap water has chlorine that’s harmful to the betta.
-It can affect the eyes and gills and will continue to be harmful as long as it’s present in your betta’s water.
+Tap water has chlorine that’s harmful to bettas.
+It can affect the eyes and gills and will continue to be harmful as long as it’s present in your betta tank.

-It’s important to be mindful of the water that you use, as it’s where your betta will live 24/7.
+It’s crucial to be mindful of the water that you use, as it’s where your betta will live 24/7.

-The quality of tap water will depend on where you live, you could have the safest tap but you’ll never know without testing and treating.
+The quality of tap water will depend on where you live.
+So there’s a possibility that you could have the safest tap water.
+But always make sure to test and treat.

 Here’s what you can do to treat your tap water.

-- Remove the chlorine – Collect your water and put it in a container.
+Collect your water and put it in a container.
 Let the chlorine dissolve.
 It will do so naturally as it’s air soluble.
-Leave it for at least 24 hours or more if possible.
+Leave it for at least 24 hours or more, if possible.
 It will depend on how much water you collected and how long it’s exposed to the sun.

-- Boil the water – We usually boil water to remove impurities.
-Same with the water you will use for your betta.
-Boil for about 20 minutes more or less and let it cool down before you use it for your betta.
-It should be about 78-80F or 25-27C.
+We usually boil water to remove impurities.
+The same should go when using water for betta fish.
+Boil for about 20 minutes, more or less, and let it cool down before transferring it to the tank.
+The water temperature should be about 78-80F or 25-27C.

 Betta specific water

-Water specifically made for betta fish is already pre-conditioned.
+This specially prepared betta water is already pre-conditioned.
 They remove toxic chemicals and follow the correct pH level for bettas.

 Best betta fish water conditions

-Calm water flow with a pH of between 6.8 – 7.5 and a temperature between 76° to 85°F are the most basic must-knows of betta fish owners.
+Betta fish love calm water flow with a pH of between 6.8 – 7.5 and a temperature between 25-27ºC or 78-80ºF.As a betta fish owner, you need to remember these important details.